m-lab/prometheus-support/IPV6_MONITORING.md

 * [Enable NDP
   proxying](https://docs.docker.com/v17.09/engine/userguide/networking/default_network/ipv6/#using-ndp-proxying)
   for the `eth0` interface: `# sysctl net.ipv6.conf.eth0.proxy_ndp=1`.
 Add this
-  to _/etc/sysctl.conf_ to persist the change across reboots.
+  to _/etc/sysctl.conf_ to persist the change across reboots. **NOTE**: Having to enable NDP proxying is a consequence of using a `/116` IPv6 prefix.
+If we were using a fully routable `/64` prefix, this wouldn't be necessary.

 * Configure IPv6 for the `eth0` interface in _/etc/network/interfaces_ using the
   prefix we got.
 We are going to subnet our prefix into two subnets, one for the